-Unless your landlord inherited the house, purchased it with cash, or has owned it so long that it’s been paid off, you’re paying his or her mortgage payments.
+Unless your housing provider inherited the house, purchased it with cash, or has owned it so long that it’s been paid off, you’re paying his or her mortgage payments.
 But that’s not all.
 You’re also paying for:

 Property taxes, which may be higher since the house isn’t owner-occupied.